 - Apple Pay (depends on payment service provider)

 What does Stripe charge for online payments?

 The Stripe fees for an online payment depend on the method your customer uses to complete the transaction.
 A credit or debit card and digital wallet payment have a 2.9% fee plus 30 cents per successful charge.
 An ACH payment or transfer costs 0.8% with a $5 cap.
-An international card will be an additional 1% and another 1% if currency conversion is needed.
+An international card will be an additional 1% and another 1% if currency conversion is necessary.

 You must claim the full total of your sales before Stripe's fees when reporting your business information at tax time.
-It is crucial to confirm that your reported totals are before fees so you aren't misreporting income.
+It's crucial to confirm that your reported totals are before fees so you aren't misreporting income.
 However, fees may be considered a deductible business expense, so make sure to share that information with your accountant.

 Is Stripe free to use?

 Stripe has no setup fees for the Integrated Plan and can be used immediately upon making an account.
 But the platform can't be considered free to use because each transaction will have a fee deducted before being deposited in your business account.